 While ‘intrinsic motivation’, such as our values and beliefs, are healthy motivators to meet our needs, we are also influenced by ‘extrinsic motivation’, things outside of ourselves that give us a feeling of reward.
 Such as, say, approval by other people on social media for being at the ‘right’ events and getaways.

 From an evolutionary psychology point of view, FOMO could be even be seen as a type of survival skill.
 Knowing what was going on in your tribe and with tribes around us probably meant you’d know where a food source was, or where wild animals to be avoided were.
 And as we progressed as humans, staying on top of things like local news and gossip would still mean you were ready for untoward weather or avoided being ostracised.

 [Time to book a therapist you like and stop FOMO in its tracks?
-Book a Skype therapist now and start chatting this week.]
+Book an online therapist now and start chatting this week.]

 Good FOMO, Bad FOMO